evanrelf/minecwaft/README.md

 machine, hosted on DigitalOcean, provisioned using Terraform, with state managed in an S3 bucket.

+Lots of credit goes to [itzg/docker-minecraft-server][docker-image], a super configurable, batteries-included Docker image for running Minecraft servers.

 I have no plans to generalize this for general consumption, but feel free to poke around and steal anything you find useful.